crate/crate-python/docs/by-example/sqlalchemy/advanced-querying.rst

 =============================

-This section of the documentation demonstrates running queries using a fulltext index with analyzer, queries using counting and aggregations, and support for the ``INSERT...FROM SELECT`` construct, all using the CrateDB SQLAlchemy dialect.
+This section of the documentation demonstrates running queries using a fulltext index with an analyzer, queries using counting and aggregations, and support for the ``INSERT...FROM SELECT`` and ``INSERT...RETURNING`` constructs, all using the CrateDB SQLAlchemy dialect.

 .. rubric:: Table of Contents